Egbune-github/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script Delete the file betty.
+this script deletes the directory my_first_directory that is in the /tmp directory.